The data explosion

 - how to organise your data infrastructure

-- how to make optimal use of our calculation and storage facilities
+- how to make optimal use of our compute, data and storage facilities

 Depending on the size and complexity of your question, you will receive a customised proposal.
-We offer you many options in the field of Big Data Services.
-This includes education and training, but also advice about architecture and the use of technology.
 For more information, please contact our consultancy service.

 Long-term storage of research data